 Grant & Eisenhofer P.A. handles cases involving school bullying and cyberbullying that result in injury or death.
 We represent families of children who have suffered from bullying at both public and private schools.

-Our school bullying lawyers handle cases nationwide.
+handle school bullying cases nationwide.
 We have offices located across the country, including in Wilmington, New York, Chicago, Birmingham, and San Francisco.

 What Is Bullying?